ZacharyBournand/omedocs-front/README.md

 - [ZacharyBournand](https://github.com/ZacharyBournand)

 ## Test O'Médocs
-View our project on http://o-medocs.surge.sh/
+View our project on http://o-medocs.surge.sh/ (Tip: Ctrl + click on the link to open it in a new tab)
 - Log in as a pharmacist:
   - email: pharmacieetoile@gmail.com
   - password: Racekok974